Jessicashinjo/python-milestones/02-command-line-applications/resources/CLI_REGULAR_EXPRESSIONS.md

 Regular expressions is an example of a context-free grammar.
 This means that as a developer there's little to no constraints on the order and combination of expressions.

-In contrast, C# is an example of a *context-bound* programming language.
+In contrast, Python is an example of a *context-bound* programming language.
 This is where there are rules that say where certain expressions should go.
-For example, using statements can not go inside of methods.

 ## Character Classes